arees88/ML_Azure_P2_Operationalizing_ML/README.md

 *TODO:* Write an overview to your project.

 This project uses Microsoft Azure Machine Learning functionality to configure, deploy and consume a cloud-based machine learning production model.

-This will also include the creation, publishing and consuming of a machine learmning pipeline.
+The project will also include the creation, publishing and consuming of a machine learmning pipeline.

 ### Dataset